 Free radical halogenation

 This is prepared by heating methane with chlorine at a high temperature of about 400-500 degrees Celcius.
-This method is basically by halogenation which involves repeatedly reaction of methane with the more chlorinated compounds.
+This method is basically by halogenation which involves the repeated reaction of methane with the more chlorinated compounds.

 CH4 + Cl2 ——–> CH3Cl + HCl